astroandes/tololo-lya-fit/paper/referee.md

 larger, typically, are compact dwarf galaxies with respect to ultra-compact dwarfs?

 Reply.

-My main concern with the final result (and the corresponding interpretation) of this paper is that the dynamical masses may have been overestimated somehow.
-Recently, Oyarzun et al. (2016) have pointed out to the existence of a correlation between Ly-alpha equivalent widths and stellar masses in the sense that lower stellar mass galaxies have higher Ly-alpha equivalent widths.
-Is it possible that this effect, if not corrected for, may be causing to measure higher velocity values from the Ly-alpha profile that also result into higher dynamical masses?

-Reply.
 We have looked carefully into published observational data for compact dwarf galaxies (UCD's) and dwarf ellipticals (DE's).